soulspace-org/cmp.fop/README.md

 With the XSL-FO DSL there is **no need** to convert your data to XML and to apply a XSL transformation.
 Just use the generated Clojure functions to programm XSL-FO directly with the data in your program.
 * use FO DSL functions and clojure control structures to generate XSL-FO directly from your data
-* use a FO processor like Apache FOP with the generated XSL-FO to generate the PDF file
+* use Apache FOP with the generated XSL-FO to generate the PDF file  via [cmp.fop](https://github.com/soulspace-org/cmp.fop)

 It is a lot easier, faster and much less memory intensive, to drop XSL transformation step completely.
 You don't have to convert your data to XML and you don't have to write the transformation to XSL-FO